 Momentum used to update the moving means and standard

-should be neither too small (which would add noise) nor too large (which
+and should be neither too small (which would add noise) nor too large

-would give stale estimates).
-Note that momentum is still applied to get
+(which would give stale estimates).
+Note that momentum is still applied

 if None or True, use a faster, fused implementation if possible.